TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 Your innate magical potential.

 - Increases luster by +1 for each point.
-- Increases effectiveness of magic attacks.
+- Increases effectiveness of spell attacks.
 - Required for certain arms and armor.
+- Used for a few rituals.

 ### Spirit